Scheduling

 Scheduling is one of the toughest challenges a creative services firm faces.
-Handling this well could mean the difference between profits or loss.
-Regular project management software does one project at a time which does only half the job.
+Handling this well can mean the difference between profit or loss.
+Dedicated project management software is a much more difficult way to manage your often overlapping projects.

 Set Up Your Task Deadlines for Each Job

-This is the Jobs module – the control center for Studio Manager.
+The Jobs module is the control center in Studio Manager.
 The first or opening screen shows tasks.
 To add or edit tasks, choose the Tasks tab (shown above).
 Note the color coding.
 This is made possible by a FileMaker feature called Conditional Formatting.
-Overdue tasks show in pink, tasks due on the current day are green, within 3 days = black and future tasks appear in gray.
-Note that the same color coding appears on the printed report (below).
+Overdue tasks show in bright red (pink on the printed report), tasks due on the current day are green, within 3 days = black, and future tasks appear in gray.
+Note that color coding also appears on the printed report (below).

 Employees Have Their Own Task Lists